Automated Node Remediation with AutoClusters

 --override XID_64=OFF

-To remove an override and return to default behavior (for example XID_64):
+To remove an override entirely and return the issue type to its default action (for example XID_64):

 crusoe kubernetes autoclusters config remove-remediation-override \